Advanced breast cancer: everything you need to know

 What is the prognosis for advanced breast cancer?

 The prognosis of advanced breast cancer varies widely based on the specific type of cancer and how it responds to treatment.
-Many patients with HER2-positive or hormone receptor-positive breast cancer can expect to live for five years or more after diagnosis.
-While triple-negative breast cancer may have a more uncertain outlook, some patients achieve long-term survival with effective immunotherapy.
+Many patients with HER2-positive or hormone receptor-positive breast cancer can expect to live for at least 5 years or more after diagnosis.
+While triple-negative breast cancer may have a more uncertain outlook, some patients can achieve long-term survival with effective immunotherapy.

 It's essential to recognise that individual responses to treatment differ, so discussing your prognosis with your specialist is crucial.
 They can provide personalised guidance tailored to your unique situation.
 Conversations about prognosis can be challenging, and it's okay to take your time discussing them with your healthcare team.